 To examine the proposal, utilization of funds and progress reports of the State / UT Governments and Autonomous Organisations

-To collect and analysis the relevant data
+To collect and analyze the relevant data

 To compile category wise number of beneficiaries